mrgrain/cdk-updown/README.md

 ## Advanced Use Cases

 You can also call `up()` and `down()` directly.
-This gives you more control when to deploy or destroy your infrastructure without relying on command-line arguments.
+It gives you more control over when to deploy or destroy your infrastructure without relying on command-line arguments.

+Both methods return deployment data and throw errors instead of exiting the process.
-Will also skip the selection dialog.
+They skip the selection dialog, but maintain the terminal output.
+You can use them to build a more customized CLI experience.

 ```typescript
 import { updown } from "@mrgrain/cdk-updown";